ObjectPascal-Community/1brc-ObjectPascal/entries/abouchez/README.md

 ## Ending Note

-There is a "pure mORMot" name lookup version available if you undefine the `CUSTOMHASH` conditional, which is around 40% slower, because it needs to copy the name into the stack before using `TDynArrayHashed`, and has a little more overhead.
+There is a "*pure mORMot*" name lookup version available if you undefine the `CUSTOMHASH` conditional, which is around 40% slower, because it needs to copy the name into the stack before using `TDynArrayHashed`, and has a little more overhead.

 Arnaud :D